Angelo Scola

-Angelo Scola (/it/; born 7 November 1941) is an Italian Cardinal of the Catholic Church, philosopher and theologian.
-He was Archbishop of Milan from 2011 to 2017.
-He served as Patriarch of Venice from 2002 to 2011.
-He has been a cardinal since 2003 and a bishop since 1991.
+Angelo Scola (/it/; born 7 November 1941) is an Italian Cardinal of the Catholic Church, a prominent philosopher, and theologian.
+He served as Archbishop of Milan from 2011 to 2017, overseeing one of the largest dioceses in the world, and previously as Patriarch of Venice from 2002 to 2011.
+Elevated to the cardinalate in 2003 by Pope John Paul II, Scola has been a key figure in contemporary Catholic theology, particularly in areas of anthropological theology, marriage and family, and ecumenical dialogue.